JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ### Now

-Processes in a simulation enclose IO-operations in a `now!` call to make sure they finish before the clock proceeds.
+Processes (or asynchronous tasks in general) transfer IO-operations with a `now!` call to the clock so that they get executed at the current clock time.

 ```@docs
 now!